OzturkMahmut/Fuzzy-Controller-for-a-Differential-Drive-Robot/README.md

 # Fuzzy Controller for a Differential Drive Robot

-A simple differential drive robot carries a 201x201 pixel camera on the middle of the co axis of wheel shaft rotaion.
+A simple differential drive robot carries a 201x201 pixel camera on the middle of the co axis of wheel shaft rotation.
 Velocity (v) of the robot controls the translational motion of the camera on the plane and angular velocity (w) controls the orientation of the camera.